-From Poodles to Persian Cats, traveling with your pet brings up its own set of challenges.
-When you simply just can’t leave your beloved pup at home or you want your kitten to experience new places with you, you’re bound to make mistakes when hitting the road with your furry friends.
-Before you pack up the water bowls and squeaky toys, be sure you aren’t making these classic mistakes when traveling with your pet.
+From poodles to Persian cats, traveling with your pet can be challenging.
+When you simply just can’t leave your beloved pup at home or you want your kitten to experience new places with you, you’re bound to make mistakes when hitting the road with your furry friends for the first time.
+Before you pack up the water bowls and squeaky toys, be sure you aren’t making these classic mistakes when traveling with pets.

-You Failed to Check the Hotel’s Pet Fees and Restrictions
+You Don’t Check the Hotel’s Fees and Restrictions

 Your Pet Doesn’t Have a Clean Bill of Health

-Most airlines won’t let your pet fly with you if they don’t have a health certificate.
+Most airlines won’t let you travel with pets if they don’t have a health certificate.
 This is usually issued by your veterinarian.
-To be sure your veterinarian includes all of the proper information, check to see what your airline specifically requires within the health certificate.
-In most cases, these certificates are for pets who are going to be kenneled and checked on the aircraft.
-Also, if you are traveling with your pet internationally, you need to see what the country you’re traveling to specifically requires of pets, from immunizations to rabies certificates.
+To be sure your vet includes all of the proper information, check to see what your airline specifically requires.
+In most cases, these certificates are for pets who are going to be kenneled and checked on the plane.
+If you’re traveling with your pet internationally, be sure to research requirements specific to your destination.
+These requirements include immunizations, rabies certificates, and more.

-If you like flying by the seat of your pants or just book your hotel rooms on the fly, you will most likely meet problems with finding an available room for you and your pet.
+If you like flying by the seat of your pants or just book your hotel rooms on the fly, you’ll most likely run into issues when trying to find a room for you and your pet.
 While many properties are pet-friendly, they often only have a set number of pet-friendly rooms on site.
 If you don’t book in advance, they might not have any of these rooms available.
 To avoid being left out in the cold with your cat, be sure you book your hotel room well in advance.

 Your Pet Lacks I.D.

-Your pet might like to roam freely without a collar of I.D. tags, but when you travel, this can lead to heart-breaking problems.
+At home, your pet might like to roam freely without a collar full of I.D. tags.
+But when you travel, not having an I.D. tag can lead to heart-breaking problems.
 Since travel can scare some pets, you don’t want to have your dog or cat bolt the second you get out at a rest stop.
-Also, if you haven’t already, now might be the time to microchip your pet, which can help someone identify you as the owner if your pet gets away.
+Also, if you haven’t already, now might be the time to microchip your pet.
+This can help someone identify you as the owner if your pet gets away.

 You Don’t Have the Right Carrier

-If you are flying with your pet, your pet carrier has to meet certain guidelines.
-Before you run out and by the first carrier you see, be sure that it is fit to fly.
+If you’re flying with your pet, your pet carrier has to meet certain guidelines.
+Before you run out and by the first carrier you see, be sure that it’s fit to fly.
 Even if you aren’t traveling by plane, you don’t want to take off on a road trip with a brand new carrier your pet has never seen.
-Your pet should get accustomed to the carrier well before your trip so that they will know it is a safe place if they get stressed or scared in transit.
+Your pet should get accustomed to the carrier well before your trip so that they’ll know it’s a safe place if they get stressed or scared in transit.

-What mistakes have you made when traveling with your pet?
+What mistakes have you made when traveling with pets?
 Share your stories with us in the comments below.